ABOUT CPF

 Associations/ Institutions Descriptions THB

-CPF has collaborated with relevant associations/ institutions with the purpose to bring changes for the better society through influencing policy and/ or law makers.
-As an agro-industrial and food conglomerate, we put high emphasis on development and promotion of sustainable production, by primarily focusing on sustainable poultry and sustainable fishery supply chains, which are directly linked to our core business.
-Key initiatives that were supported by CPF in 2022 are as follows:
+CPF has collaborated with relevant associations/ institutions with the purpose of bringing changes for the better society through influencing policy and/ or law makers.
+As a vertically integrated agro-industrial and food business in animal proteins, we put high emphasis on development and promotion of sustainable production, by primarily focusing on sustainable livestock and aquaculture supply chains, which are directly linked to our core business.
+Key initiatives that were supported by CPF in 2023 are as follows:

 • Thai Livestock and Aquatic Consortium for Sustainable Development: